fiseni/Pozitron.Extensions.MediatR/readme-nuget.md

-Extensions for MediatR library.
-It offers various strategies for publishing notifications.
+A simple library that extends MediatR with various publishing strategies.

 ## Usage